hans-jorg/stm32f746g/README.md

 ----------

-> NOTE: It is recommend to upgrade the firmware in the STM32F746G Discovery
-> board using the software in [8]
+> NOTE: It is recommend to upgrade the firmware in the STM32F746G Discovery as described in oard using the software in [8]

 These software are needed to build embedded applications on a STM32F7